bdfroehlich/MP1-SimpleBlackJack/README.md

 ## Introduction

 Simple Blackjack was created as an elementary version of the original Blackjack poker game.
 Simple Blackjack will played between the dealer and one player.
-The player will place their bet at the beginning of each turn and upon submission of their bet can deal the initial hand and then hit or stand.
-All card values of Blackjack apply in Simple Blackjack except for the Ace card will only count as 11.

-Basic Blackjack Rules:
-(src = https://www.ildado.com/blackjack_rules.html)
+Basic Blackjack Rules: _Ammended for Simple Blackjack_ (src = https://www.ildado.com/blackjack_rules.html)

 To win you need to beat the dealer without busting.
 You bust when your cards total to more than 21 and you lose automatically.
 The winner is whoever has closest to a total of 21.
 You reach 21 by adding up the values of the cards.